ckessler2/phd/Papers/CAV/CAV_reviews.md

 Paper summary
 -------------
 This is a case study paper on the formal verification of a new kind of drones, inspired by biological seeds (dandelion or "Alsomitra").
 The drones are built using neural network control.
-The formal verification is performed with Marabou (for the neural network) and CORA (for system-level verification). --Agree
+The formal verification is performed with Marabou (for the neural network) and CORA (for system-level verification). <mark>Agree</mark>

 Comments for authors
 --------------------